entando/entando-docs/vuepress/docs/next/docs/getting-started/ent-bundle.md

 # Bundle Management - ent bundle CLI
 The Entando Bundle CLI extends the functionality of **ent** with a modular bundle management system.
 Starting with Entando 7.1, `ent bundle` orchestrates the lifecycle of a project,  packaging it into convenient recognizable bundles that can be inserted into any Entando Application.
 This composable approach takes advantage of a single project descriptor and repository, along with centralized [API management](ent-api.md) and [DB and Keycloak services](ent-svc.md).

-This document covers `ent bundle` operations and the commands required to bundle a project.
+This document covers `ent bundle` operations and the steps required to create an Entando Bundle.

 1. [Initialization](#initialization)
 2. [Build](#build)